Neighborhood Well-Being in a Neoliberal Age

 Yet these congenial partnerships are fragile.
 Resources can be redeployed if priorities change and the outsiders that control them are not necessarily responsive to a community’s needs.
 And the viability and sustainability of these efforts is threatened by their success.
 The changes that make an urban neighborhood a better place to live for its mainly poor and low-income residents, make it a magnet for investors and for wealthier individuals looking to return to the city center.

-Hence the question that Joe Margulies asks, and begins to answer, in Changing Places is: Can a distressed neighborhood change itself without setting the seeds for its own destruction?
+Hence the question that Joe Margulies asks, and begins to answer, in Not For Sale is: Can a distressed neighborhood change itself without setting the seeds for its own destruction?
 The answers will shape our cities – and society – for generations.